Explore Mount Triglav: A Guide to Hiking All 21 Trails

 From there, follow the route to the right and the west up the mule track for half an hour.
 You will see Triglav in front of you.
 Head to Triglav across the difficult terrain, be careful of our steps, and reach the path from Plemenice.
 Then, the route takes you across the scree to the secured climbing wall and below the Triglavska škrbina.
 Continue upward to the top to reach the peak of Triglav mountain.

-5) Srednja vas – mount Triglav route (behind Ribnica and across Triglavska škrbina), very difficult marked path
+5) Srednja vas – Mount Triglav (behind Ribnica and across Triglavska škrbina)

 Altitude difference: 2281 m